fbpx

 There’s more chord changes here, and the major chords fits the lighter tone of the song.

-To prepare for this solo, Slash saw that this was a recurrence of the harmony supporting the main riff.
 He also knew that these chords were very closely related as they’re centered in G Major or D Mixolydian, depending on the way you look at it.

 All that matters is the location of the chord shapes: